farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 ### Services

-For an in dept exploration of the Amiga Services follow this [link](/docs/concepts/canbus_service/).
+For an in dept exploration of the Amiga Services, check out these [overviews](/docs/concepts/canbus_service/).
 By default services will be active, but you may cycle them on/off.

 ![services](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/29c91c44-1cbb-4877-8832-ed2aee178f90)